 Michael Euler is a CIM-integrated expert and joined CIMMYT in June 2021.
-He works as Agriculture and Resource Economist and analyzes the diffusion and impacts of agricultural innovations on smallholder farms.
+As Agriculture and Resource Economist, he analyzes the diffusion and impacts of agricultural innovations on smallholder farms.
 One focus of his work includes the assessment of opportunities and challenges of the use of DNA fingerprinting for varietal adoption and impact studies.

 Before joining CIMMYT, Michael was with the Food and Agriculture Organization of the United Nations (FAO), the German Institute for Development Evaluation and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

 Michael holds a PhD in Agricultural Economics and a Master of Science in Agricultural Sciences from the university of Gottingen, Germany.
 Results of his research and evaluation work are published in peer-reviewed academic journals and evaluation reports.